whichjdk/whichjdk.com/README.md

 Microsoft provides releases for major development platforms.

-⚠️ Use _Microsoft Build of OpenJDK_, only if you run Java applications directly on Azure.
+⚠️ Recommendation: Use _Microsoft Build of OpenJDK_, only if you run Java applications directly on Azure.

 #### Alibaba Dragonwell